-Combined with proper nutrition, regular vaccinations and parasite prevention, these routine checkups include regular physical examinations to offer your pet the best chance at good lifelong health.
+Combined with proper nutrition, regular vaccinations, and parasite prevention, these routine checkups include regular physical examinations to offer your pet the best chance at good lifelong health.

-When we see your dog or cat for their routine checkup, we can recommend preventive care to protect your pet against a range of parasites and contagious conditions, and check for any developing health concerns in order to begin treatment in the earliest possible stages.
+When we see your dog or cat for their routine checkup, we can recommend preventive care to protect your pet against a range of parasites and contagious conditions, and check for any developing health concerns to begin treatment in the earliest possible stages.

 Your pet's general demeanor and physical condition can provide your vet with vital clues to your animal's overall health.
-How they stand and walk, their level of alertness, and whether they are a healthy weight are all important indicators of overall health.
+How they stand and walk, their level of alertness, and whether they are at a healthy weight are all important indicators of overall health.

 Coat & Skin